Ove Sellberg: Professional career

 A sponsor agreement with car manufacturer Saab Automobile made it possible for Sellberg and two of his teammates from the 1982 Eisenhower Trophy, Magnus Persson and Krister Kinell, to turn professional and form Team Saab, granted support and financial possibilities to compete on the European Tour.
 He successfully progressed through the 1982 European Tour Qualifying School, at La Manga, Spain, in November, finishing tied 5th and earned his first pay check.

 He played on the European Tour through most of the 1980s and 1990s, twice finishing in the top-20 of the Order of Merit, in 1986 and 1987.
 He won three tournaments on the tour during a five-year-span.

 When he defeated Howard Clark in the final of the 1986 Epson Grand Prix of Europe Match Play Championship at St. Pierre Golf & Country Club in Chepstow, South Wales, Sellberg became the first Swede to win a European Tour event.
-He had further wins in the 1989 Open Renault de Baleares on Majorca, Spain and the 1990 Peugeot-Trends Belgian Open at Royal Waterloo GC, Belgium.
+He had further wins in the 1989 Open Renault de Baleares on Mallorca, Spain and the 1990 Peugeot-Trends Belgian Open at Royal Waterloo GC, Belgium.

 Sellberg represented Sweden four times in the World Cup, 1983, 1985, 1987 and 1989, with some success.
 The team finished 11th, 9th, 7th and 3rd, respectively, every time an all-time best for Sweden.
 In 1987, Sellberg finished tied 7th in the individual competition.
 He represented Sweden in the Dunhill Cup five years in a row.

 Sellberg was CEO of PGA Sweden National from 2008 to 2016, running the golf resort south of Bara, east of Malmö, Sweden.